David Blaine: Electrified: One Million Volts Always On (2012)

 At night, Blaine shivered uncontrollably from the inclement weather.
 The New York Times published an article describing the science behind Blaine's stunt.
-Members of the public were able to control the pattern of electric current by accessing screens, and musicians Pharrell Williams and Andrew W.K. performed solos on a keyboard which controlled the electric discharge.
+Musicians Pharrell Williams and Andrew W.K. performed solos on a keyboard which controlled the electric discharge.

 The event concluded on October 8, 2012, at 8:44 pm.
 Blaine was able to walk away with assistance and was transported to a hospital for a medical check.
-Blaine donated two of the Tesla coils to the Liberty Science Center in Jersey City, New Jersey to be exhibited on permanent display.
+Blaine donated two of the Tesla coils to the Liberty Science Center in Jersey City, New Jersey, to be exhibited on permanent display.

 Real or Magic (2013)

 In 2013, Blaine starred in a 90-minute ABC television special, David Blaine: Real or Magic, on November 19, 2013.
 The special, directed by Matthew Akers, featured Blaine performing magic for celebrities and public figures.
 Real or Magic achieved a 2.5 rating in the 18–49 age bracket, and posted the best numbers in the 9:30–11:00 pm time slot for ABC's 2013 season.